-The hands down, most popular cold cut sandwich at Subway.
-Combine salty cured meats with onion, pickles, and cucumbers and you have a sandwich that’s hard to beat, but you’re sacrificing health for taste.
+If you’re looking for best cold cut sandwich at Subway, assemble a Spicy Italian meal with onion, pickles, and cucumbers.
+On the other hand, you’re sacrificing health for taste when you order this sandwich.
 It belongs on the “once in a while” list with the Chicken & Bacon Ranch Melt.
 We recommend it when you need a mid-week pick-me-up.

 4. Sweet Onion Teriyaki